-No other Greenfield Stove has the same serial number as yours.
+No other Cypress Stove has the same serial number as yours.
 The serial number is on the listing plate chained to the gas control valve.

-This serial number will be needed in case you require service of any type.

-Model: Lopi Greenfield GSR2

-Serial Number:

-Purchase Date:

-Purchased From:

-Register your warranty online at:

-traviswarranty.com

-Save Your Bill of Sale.
+Mail your Warranty Card Today, and Save Your Bill of Sale.
 To receive full warranty coverage, you will need to show evidence of the date you purchased your heater.

-We suggest that you attach your Bill of Sale to this page so that you will have all the information you need in one place should the need for service or information occur.
+Do not mail your This serial number will be needed in case you require service of any type.
+Model: Lopi Cypress GSR2 Bill of Sale to us.
+Serial Number: We suggest that you attach your Bill of Sa to this page so that you will have all the Purchase Date: information you need in one place should the need for service or information occur.
+Purchased From: - -